 There is no limit to the number of times Command or Non-command Sponsored dependents can use Space-A but Command or Non-command Sponsored Space-A Letters are only valid for 90 days or one round-trip whichever occurs first.

 Yes!!
 Travel restrictions may apply to certain overseas destinations as determined by the appropriate unified commander.
 Travel is authorized Overseas-CONUS, CONUS-Overseas, and Overseas-Overseas.
 NOTE: Travel within CONUS (e.g. hop from Virginia to California) is not allowed unless you're already manifested through on the same mission/aircraft from/to an overseas location.
 Documentation signed by the sponsor's commander verifying command sponsorship (i.e. a Command Sponsor Letter) shall be presented to air terminal personnel, and shall be in the dependents' possession during travel.
 The letter is valid for one Cat-V round-trip from sponsor's OCONUS PCS duty location.
 Space-A travel must be completed within ninety (90) days from the date the letter is issued or a new letter is required.
-NOTE: Prior to the August 2012 AMCI update, overseas-overseas travel was restricted to within the dependent's assigned Theater but the updated AMCI not longer has that restriction.
+NOTE: Prior to August 2012, overseas-overseas travel was restricted to within the dependent's assigned Theater but the updated regulation no longer has that restriction.
 Here is a sample Command Sponsor Letter.

 The short answer is YES!
 Non-command sponsored dependents are authorized to travel unaccompanied to/from their sponsor's OCONUS duty station.
 Documentation signed by the sponsor's commander verifying non-command sponsorship shall be presented to air terminal personnel, and shall be in the dependents' possession during travel.
 This letter is valid for one Cat-V round-trip to and from the sponsor's OCONUS PCS duty location.
 Space-A travel must be completed within ninety (90) days from the date the letter is issued or a new letter is required.
 Here is a sample Non-command Sponsor Letter.